DCRA-App/dcra-projects/Adding and Deleting Absence.md

 ![ab10](https://user-images.githubusercontent.com/81990744/114568339-09bba880-9c42-11eb-98d5-23f230367b5c.png)

 ## **If the user wants to report an absence for All Day enter/type a "Title" for your absence.
-Then turn the "All Day toggle" switch on and select the date and click on the + icon.
+Then turn the "All Day" toggle switch on.
+Then select the date and click on the + icon.
 The Absence will be displayed in the Schedule All Day**

 ![ab11](https://user-images.githubusercontent.com/81990744/114728656-47d1ce80-9d0d-11eb-86e0-46d335fd2775.png)